Jarlotee/somnium/docs/rules/characters/index.md

 As a GM you are encouraged to create a list of objectives with various rewards.
 Once a number of adventures have completed or a milestone is reached an character attains the next adventuring level.
 This is usually a significant event that should have narrative flair.

-The GM can use the following guide to understand character growth.
-Generally additional attribute gains should be based on where the player spends time and effort and not dolled out for discretionary spending.
-You may hand them out as rewards for training and other story milestones.
+See the following guide to character growth for details.

+> Improving attribute scores should be based on where the player spends time and effort.
+As a GM award improved attributes as rewards for time spent or other story milestones.

 | Adventuring Level     | Description                                                                                                                                                                                                                   |  Fate Points     |
 | --------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------- |